MrFroop/drupal-docker/README.md

 ## XHProf-Support

-The docker-image install xhprof, if you want to use it with the devel module, use these settings:
+~~The docker-image install xhprof, if you want to use it with the devel module, use these settings~~

     XHProf-directory: /usr/share/php
     XHProf URL:       http://<host>/xhprof